 After leaving my twelve year-long cruise ship career behind in 2013 to try and settle into what non-travel people refer to as 'the real world', I feel extremely fortunate to have found my current role.
 It gives me the perfect balance of UK home life and travelling the world.

 As well as holidays on most cruise lines, ROL Cruise offer some wonderful exclusive tailor-made tours.
 They involve an extension to the holiday - pre-cruise, post-cruise or even both.
 City stays, safaris and unique train journeys are just a few of the options.
 My role as one of the company's Tour Ambassadors is to oversee the smooth running of the logistics for our groups on their pre- and/or post-cruise sectors of their tours.
 Above all, we are sent to help our loyal customers have a great time and ensure that they really do ‘experience the difference’.

 It’s easy to take things for granted, even when you do live the most charmed life.
 Luckily, every now and then, life sends us a little ‘wow’ moment which makes us sit up and think how fortunate we are.
-One of those moments for me came almost two years ago at a little-known sporting event known as the Monaco Grand Prix.
+One of those moments for me came almost two years ago at the Monaco Grand Prix.

-Check back next Friday for the next part of Gillian’s Diary Of A Tour Ambassador series
+Check back next Friday for the next part of Gillian’s Day in the Life of a Tour Ambassador series.

 Hailing from sleepy Northumberland, Gillian Lowes realised her passion for travel at a young age and always dreamt of glamourous worldwide adventures.
 Having worked in a variety of travel roles over the years – including as a Front Office and Operations Manager aboard a cruise ship – Gill became an ROL Tour Ambassador back in 2013.
 At the last count, Gill has visited over 70 countries!